-At the moment, I did not feel that the few small groups of snorkelers present disturbed many dolphins.
+At the time, I did not feel that the few small groups of snorkelers present disturbed many dolphins.
 No need to palm to approach them.
 They are the ones who come to see you, or not ...

 We only stayed a few minutes swimming with them.
 Fantastic minutes!

-I'm not really a customer of the pseudo-green mythology, a little new-age and often foolish around the dolphins.
-However.
-To see them evolve freely under water, very close to me, impressed me much more than I would have thought.
-It's really an extraordinary meeting.
+I'm not really a client of the pseudo-ecological mythology, a little new-age and often silly that surrounds dolphins.
+But here it is.
+Seeing them evolve freely underwater, very close to me, impressed me much more than I thought it would.
+It is really an extraordinary encounter.

 However, I had already seen dolphins, but always from a boat.
-It is not uncommon when you sail in Indonesia, Malaysia, or Thailand, to meet dolphins that come to play for several minutes in front of the bow.
+It is not uncommon, when sailing in Indonesia, Malaysia, or Thailand, to come across schools of dolphins that come to play for several minutes in front of the bow.

 But there, under water, it was something else.
-I was so fascinated that for once I neglected the videos and the photos, to better contemplate them ...
+I was so fascinated, that for once I neglected the videos and the pictures, to better contemplate them...

 Their incessant twirls seemed like a dance.
 And then there were these little facetious whistles, almost mocking, when they came almost in contact to immediately go to the bottom.
 Impossible not to be touched, stirred.

 I swear, it's something to swim near the dolphins...
 It was both beautiful and moving.
 An aesthetic emotion, almost.

 How about you?
 Have you ever had a similar experience?
 Have you ever felt that emotion?